 The accounting industry is an excellent career choice for detail-oriented students who enjoy working with numbers and are looking to join a field with strong financial prospects.
 In 2016, the accounting, tax preparation, bookkeeping and payroll services industry generated 18.8 billion in operating revenue, up 3.4% from 2015 (StatCan, 2016).
 There is also a significant demand for accounting professionals in British Columbia.
 Between 2017 and 2027 in BC province, there are a combined 16,490 job openings forecasted for accounting/related clerks and accounting technicians/bookkeepers, with an additional 1,690 job openings anticipated for payroll clerks (BC Labour Market Outlook: 2017 Edition).
 All types of organizations, from private corporations to public institutions and non-profits, need accountants to manage budgeting, auditing, financial processing, invoicing, and payroll.

 Speak to an Educational Advisor about our accounting programs today. >

-Brighton College has partnered with the Canadian Payroll Association (CPA) to deliver the Payroll Compliance Practitioner Certification (PCP).
-The CPA’s PCP certification is the foundation for a career in payroll.
+Brighton College has partnered with the National Payroll Institute (NPI) to deliver the Payroll Compliance Practitioner Certification (PCP).
+The NPI’s PCP certification is the foundation for a career in payroll.
 Gain an in-depth understanding of the legislative requirements to keep your organization compliant throughout the annual payroll cycle.
 When you get certified, you join a growing community of supportive professionals and gain access to the resources you need to stay current and compliant.

 PCP certification requires three core courses, one transfer of credit and one year of weighted, related work experience.
 Please see the requirements in completion order listed below.